 Services at the discretion of Ching Farm Rescue & Sanctuary

 Ching Farm accepts the service of volunteers ages 16 and above with the under standing that such service is at the sole discretion of the sanctuary.
-Children between 14 – 16 years of age must be accompanied by an adult.
+Children between 10 – 15 years of age must be accompanied by a parent.
 Volunteers agree that at any time, for whatever reason, we may terminate the volunteer/s relationship with the sanctuary.
 The Ching Farm may also make changes in the nature of volunteer assignments as we see fit.

 A volunteer may at any time, for whatever reason, decide to sever the volunteer relationship with the organization.
 Notice of such a decision should be communicated as soon as possible to the volunteer coordinator.